7P notes: Apple iPad versus drawing tablets

 A 500gf max pressure is very good.

 Apple Pencil 2 and Apple Pencil Pro in my measurements have a max pressure of 500gf.
+In my testing, I'm found them to be consistently near 500gf.

 For drawing tablet pens, it varies substantially by the specific pen model.
 For example the Wacom Pro Pen 2 has a max pressure in the range of 800gf - which honestly is probably more than is needed.